HUMAN MOVEMENT, SPORT AND LEISURE (HMSL) - 2017-18 Graduate Catalog

 Additional criteria for the Human Movement, Sport, and Leisure M.Ed. program include: 1) the HMSL Program Application, 2) a personal statement, 3) current resume, and 4) three (3) letters of recommendation.

-Within the Graduate HMSL program, all students choose courses from a flexible core, take 6 credits of research classes, and complete a thesis or project.
+Within the Graduate HMSL program, all students choose courses from a flexible core, take 6 credits of research classes, and complete a thesis, Master's project or comprehensive examinations.
 Students work closely with an advisor to select the courses best suited to their goals.
 There are many opportunities to gain research or practical experiences.
 It is expected most full-time students will take 2 years to complete the Master's degree.

 In the Leisure and Tourism specialization, students complete 12 credit hours of core courses and 9-12 hours of elective courses; 30 hours are required in the thesis option while 33 hours are required in the non-thesis option.
 In the Kinesiology and Sport Administration specializations, students are required to complete 32 credit hours (thesis) or 33 credit hours (non-thesis).
 Graduate Kinesiology specialization students select 12 credit hours of core courses and 11-12 hours of elective coursework.
 The Sport Administration specialization students complete a 6 credit core, select 12 credit hours within their specialization, and have 3-6 hours of electives.